iamtankist/blog/2013-07-17-oauth2-explained-part-2-setting-up-oauth2-with-symfony2-using-fosoauthserverbundle.markdown

 	    );
 	}
 ```
-Now we need to create three four additional entities.
+Now we need to create several additional entities.

 ### Client Entity